datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 > Now, consider the mask image we created above.
 The area of the mask that
 > corresponds to the portion of the image we are interested is all white,
 > while the area of the mask that corresponds to the portion of the image we
-> don't care about is all black.
+> do not care about is all black.
 >
 > What would be the result if we use the bitwise and operation on our original
 > image and the mask?
 >
 >> ## Solution
 >>
 >> In binary, the numbers in the white area are all 1s, while the numbers in